rafaelsetragni/awesome_notifications/README.md

 - Create **Local Notifications** on Android, iOS and Web using Flutter.
 - Send **Push Notifications** using add-on plugins, as [awesome_notifications_fcm]()
+- Add **images**, **sounds**, **emoticons**, **buttons** and different layouts on your notifications.
 - Easy to use and highly customizable.
-- Add **images**, **sounds**, **emoticons**, **buttons** and different layouts on your notifications.
 - Notifications could be created at **any moment** (on Foreground, Background or even when the application is terminated/killed).
 - **High trustworthy** on receive notifications in any Application lifecycle.
-- Notifications are received on **Flutter level code** when they are created, displayed, dismissed or even tapped by the user.
+- Notifications events are received on **Flutter level code** when they are created, displayed, dismissed or even tapped by the user.
-- Notifications could be **scheduled** repeatedly or not, with seconds precision.
+- Notifications could be **scheduled** repeatedly or not, with second precision.
 <br>

 ![](https://raw.githubusercontent.com/rafaelsetragni/awesome_notifications/master/example/assets/readme/awesome-notifications-android-examples.jpg)